ember-learn/ember-octane-vs-classic-cheat-sheet/CONTRIBUTING.md

 ## Deploying

-This site is deployed to [GitHub Pages](https://pages.github.com/) automatically from the `master` branch.
+This site is deployed to [GitHub Pages](https://pages.github.com/) automatically from the `main` branch.

 ## How It's Made